sveawebpay/php-integration/README.md

 See also the provided example MyConfig.php under example/config_getaddresses for an example of a customised SveaConfig.php file and how to use it.

-## 1. WebPay class methods
+## 2. WebPay class methods

-The WebPay:: class methods contains the functions needed to create orders and perform payment requests using Svea payment methods.
+The WebPay class methods contains the functions needed to create orders and perform payment requests using Svea payment methods.
 It contains methods to define order contents, send order requests, as well as support methods needed to do this.

 *  1.1 createOrder -- create order and pay via invoice, payment plan, card, or direct bank payment methods
 *  1.2 *createOrder -- (recurring orders)